JoshuaShunk/NSDropout/README.md

 # NSDropout (Neuron Specific Dropout)

 ## NOTE ##
+### Training using NSDropout runs the risk of the model being dependent on the mask given.
+Predicted class may become directly linked to the mask assigned.
+NSDropout is an expiremental approach to actively pruning a model. ###

 The first two files, New_Dropout.ipynb and Old_Dropout.ipynb, were used for the development of the initial layer and do not represent the accuracy of the most current version.

 ## Error rate (%) ##